benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 55
 ```

-This shows a neat little optimization I copied from Python (whose interpreter added it in Python 3.10).
-To compile a `for` or `while` loop, it'd be simplest just to do the test at the top, and then use an uncoditional `Jump` at the bottom of the loop.
+This shows a neat little optimization I copied from Python (whose interpreter added it in Python 3.10) -- though I'm sure it's not a new idea.
+To compile a `for` or `while` loop, it'd be simplest just to do the test at the top, and then use an unconditional `Jump` at the bottom of the loop.
 But that means you're executing two jump instructions every loop: one at the top and one at the bottom.

 Instead, we compile the condition twice: once inverted before the loop (`JumpGreater 0x0018`) and once at the bottom of the loop (`JumpLessOrEqual 0x000a`).
 This is slightly more code overall as the condition is repeated, but the loop itself -- which is what matters -- is one jump instruction shorter.

-We could almost certainly improve the instruction set further, perhaps adding special instructions for integers or strings, when we know the type of the operation ahead of time.
-That adds complexity, however, so for now I'm going to keep it simple.
+We could almost certainly improve the instruction set further, perhaps adding special instructions for integers or strings when we know the type of the operation ahead of time.
+That adds complexity, however, and for now I'm going to keep it simple.

 The one other optimization the GoAWK compiler does is for assignments.
 Assignments in AWK are expressions, so by default you'd push their value on the stack ... only to discard it right away in most cases.
 And you rarely use the value of an assignment expression.

-Compare this optimized assignment expression:
+Here's the optimized assignment expression:

 ```
 $ ./goawk -da 'BEGIN { x=42; print x }'